RockmanEXEZone/chaudloader/README.md

 -   `init.lua`: The Lua script to run on mod load.
 Please consult [API.md](API.md) for the API documentation.

+### Developer mode

+chaudloader has some development options which can be enabled to aid with mod development.
+These options have to be manually set in `chaudloader.toml`.

+**These options are purely for development purposes.
+For users it is strongly recommended not to enable them.**

+-   `developer_mode` (type: boolean, default: `false`): Enables developer mode.
+Required to be `true` in order to use any of the other development options.
+-   `enable_hook_guards` (type: boolean, default: `false`): Enables hook guards.

 ## For developers

 ### First time